Financial Improvement Agreements (FIA) 002-02070040

 - is responsible for ensuring a customer complies with their FHA mutual obligations.
 This is done through regular reviews to make sure the customer is meeting their agreed requirements outlined in their FIA

-The FIA is developed in 3 stages, the:
+The FIA is developed in 3 stages: The FHCO:

-- FHCO completes the Questionnaire on the customer's record as they gather information about the customer to help them negotiate the FIA
+- completes the FIA Questionnaire on the customer's record, gathering information about the customer to help with negotiating the FIA

-- customer(s), FHCO, and the RFCS if requested, meet to negotiate, and agree on goals, objectives, and activities in the FIA
+- meets with the customer(s) and RFCS if requested, to negotiate, and agree on goals, objectives, and activities in the FIA

 Meeting with the customer